 - What the quality assurance process will be

-- How and when you can terminate the contract, if needed
+- How and when you can terminate the contract if needed

-Final thoughts on BPO
+Final Thoughts on BPO

-Remember that if you want to optimize your processes, but don’t necessarily want to outsource, you can look into workflow tools and apps like Day.io.
+Remember that if you want to optimize your processes but don’t necessarily want to outsource, you can look into workflow tools and apps like Day.io.
 These can help automate tasks and improve communication between team members.

-BPO is a great way to take your business to the next level.
+Business process outsourcing is a great way to take your business to the next level.
 By outsourcing non-essential tasks, you can focus on what you do best and grow your company more efficiently.
 Hopefully, this article has given you a better understanding of what BPO is and why it matters.